HelpMeFinishPhD/Qcamp2019/missions/Charlie_M2.md

 Point allocation scheme:
 * [Full] points after completion of the mission

+Step by step walkthrough:
+1. Install the IR receiver, point it to Alice's IR sender, and put it into the listening mode, i.e. by using program `recv_message.py`.
+Alternatively, you might also want to try the program in `4_HackTools/ClassicalListener/listener.py`, which will listen to everything that is being sent through (not only messages with `[STX]` header and `[ETX]` footer).
+1. You might want to install another IR receiver, just in case the first one fails.

 #### [10 points] Xi Jie's handout
 > *Blah blah bluh.*

 > *- Xi Jie*

-Objective: Complete the "Xi Jie's handout".
+Objective: Complete the `Xi Jie's` handout.
 No cheating or copying with Eve allowed [insert stern warning].

 Point allocation scheme:
 * Based on the number of correct responses in the handout.
+<br><br>

-#### [10 points] Controlling IR Devices
+#### [10 points] Controlling IR devices handout
 > *I could tell my parents hated me.
 My bath toys were a toaster and a radio.*

 > *- Rodney Dangerfield*

-Objective: Complete the "Controlling IR Devices".
+Objective: Complete the `Controlling IR Devices` handout.
 No cheating or copying with Eve allowed [insert stern warning].

 Point allocation scheme:
 * Based on the number of correct responses in the handout.
+<br><br>

 #### [20 points] [Final Task] Eavesdrop the secret message
 > *No one, including me, can totally rule out data surveillance.
 That's why I write my text messages and emails so that they stand up to being read.*